+Not Somewhat Very Extremely desirable Desirable Desirable The DSFT governing body will be a private, non-profit organisation.
+The DSFT governing body will be a private, for-profit organisation.
+The DSFT governing body will be a public organisation.
 If two DSFT designs were acceptable in all other ways, how important would this difference be to you?

-Not Somewhat Very Desi Extremely Important Important Important Important sources).

-The DSFT will be publicly funded (funded by government or public sector

-The DSFT will be collaboratively funded (stakeholders contribute data and resources in exchange for access, creating a shared funding pool).

-DSFT participants will be charged membership fees (e.g., monthly or annual subscription fees).

-DSFT participants will be charged transaction fees (e.g., flat per-use charges or commissions from data sales transactions).

-The DSFT will be collaboratively funded (stakeholders contribute data and resources in exchange for access, creating a shared funding pool).

-The DSFT will be privately funded (funded by private investors for returns or ownership stakes).

-Strongly Somewhat Indifferent Somewhat Strongly Prefer Left Prefer Left Prefer Right Prefer Right
+Somewhat Very Desi Extremely Not Important Important Important The DSFT will be governed by an already existing organisation. ---instead of----The DSFT will be governed by a newly established organisation.
+The DSFT governing body will be a private, non-profit organisation. ---instead of---The DSFT governing body will be a public organisation.
+The DSFT will be publicly funded (funded by government or public sector sources). ---instead of---The DSFT will be collaboratively funded (stakeholders contribute data and resources in exchange for access, creating a shared funding pool).
+DSFT participants will be charged membership fees (e.g., monthly or annual subscription fees). ---instead of---DSFT participants will be charged transaction fees (e.g., flat per-use charges or commissions from data sales transactions).